 1. Read and analyze the content of the advertisement.

-2. Take note of any text or phrases or any other valuable information that can ease the process of analyzing the advertisement.
+2. Take note of any text, phrases, or other valuable information that can ease the advertisement’s analysis process.

 3. Identify the strategies used in the advertisement.

-4. Identify the target audience, the purpose of the advertisement, and the context within which the central message of the ad is set.
+4. Identify the target audience, the purpose of the advertisement, and the context within which the ad’s central message is set.

 5. Examine the techniques used in an advertisement to persuade the audience concerning a particular product.